 How many trails are in the TART Trail system?

-We have nine different trails and one cross-town route within the TART Trails Network.
+We have twelve different trails and one cross-town route within the TART Trails Network.

 How are the trails different from each other?

 It’s amazing how many different types of trails you can experience just minutes from your doorstep.
 All of the trails within the TART Trails Network are non-motorized.
-Many of them are paved, multi-use trails such as the Leelanau, TART and Boardman Lake Trails.
-On the east side of town we are proud to contribute to the management of the Vasa Pathway, a collection of dirt trails primarily used for mountain biking, running and hiking in the summer and cross country skiing in the winter.
-Another natural surface trail just to the south of town is the Boardman River Trail, ideal for backpacking, bike camping, trail running, cross-country skiing, snowshoeing, birding and more.
+Many of them are paved, multi-use trails such as the Leelanau, TART, and Boardman Lake Trails.
+A natural surface trail just to the south of town is the Boardman River Trail, ideal for backpacking, bike camping, trail running, cross-country skiing, snowshoeing, birding, and more.

 Leelanau Trail - Photo by Hoplite Photography